mdozmorov/TCGAsurvival/README.md

     - `Analysis 3` - Selected genes, all (or, selected) cancers, all unique clinical (sub)groups.
 Results are in `res.genes.Analysis3` folder.
 Open file `global_stats.txt` in Excel, sort by p-value (Cox proportional hazard analysis) and explore in which clinical (sub)groups expression of the selected gene affects survival the most.
     - `Analysis 4` - Selected genes, selected cancers, all combinations of clinical annotations.
 Not run by default.
     - `Analysis 5` - Clinical-centric analysis.
 Selected cancer, selected clinical category and two subcategories, survival difference between the two subcategories.
 Also, saves a plot with boxplots of log2 expression in each clinical group.
 Not run by default.
+    - `Analysis 6` - Dimensionality reduction of a gene signature across all cancers using NMF, PCA, or FA For each cancer, extracts gene expression of a signature, reduces its dimensionality, plots a heatmap sorted by the first component, biplots, saves eigenvectors in files named after cancer, signature, method.
+They are used in `correlations.Rmd`

 - `TCGA_summary.Rmd` - in which cancers, and clinical subgroups, expression of the selected gene affects survival the most.
 Search and replace the name of the selected gene, and cancer type.
 Uses results from `res.genes.Analysis2` and `res.genes.Analysis3` folders.
 Change `gene <- "XXXX"` as needed.
 Adjust two `![](res.genes.AnalysisX/XXXX.png)` placeholders.